Connectome Inspired Neural Network

 Connectivity Matrix Construction :

-Directed graph: C i j C_{ij} C ij β j j j i i i
+Directed graph: C i j C_{ij} C ij β = number of synapses from neuron j j j to neuron i i i

 Spatial information: synapse locations on dendrites preserved